abinit/abinit/doc/topics/_parallelism.md

   The workload for the different images has been distributed.
 This parallelization level can be combined with the parallelism described above, leading to speed-up beyond 5000.

 * For ground-state calculations, GPUs can be used.
+There are two available GPU programming models: openMP offload (openMP v5+) compatible with Nvidia and AMD accelerators, Kokkos+cuda compatible with Nvidia accelerators.
+See [[gpu_option]] keyword.
+  Obvioulsy, to benefit from GPU acceleration, ABINIT has to be compiled in a specific way, using a GPU compatible compiler (`nvhpc`, `aocc`, `gcc`), activating the relevant compilation options and linking to specific libraries (`cuda toolkit`, `ROCm`, ...).
-The implementation is based on CUDA+MAGMA.
+  This implementation is still EXPERIMENTAL (january 2024).

 * For ground-state calculations, the wavelet part of ABINIT (BigDFT) is also very well parallelized: MPI band parallelism, combined with GPUs.